carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Don't Use Braces on Simple Single-Statement Bodies of if/else/loop Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When writing the body of an ``if``, ``else``, or loop statement, we prefer to omit the braces to avoid unnecessary line noise.
+When writing the body of an ``if``, ``else``, or for/while loop statement, we prefer to omit the braces to avoid unnecessary line noise.
 However, braces should be used in cases where the omission of braces harm the readability and maintainability of the code.

 We consider that readability is harmed when omitting the brace in the presence of a single statement that is accompanied by a comment (assuming the comment can't be hoisted above the ``if`` or loop statement, see below).

 Similarly, braces should be used when a single-statement body is complex enough that it becomes difficult to see where the block containing the following statement began.
 An ``if``/``else`` chain or a loop is considered a single statement for this rule, and this rule applies recursively.

-This list is not exhaustive, for example, readability is also harmed if an ``if``/``else`` chain does not use braced bodies for either all or none of its members, with complex conditionals, deep nesting, etc. The examples below intend to provide some guidelines.
+This list is not exhaustive.
+For example, readability is also harmed if an ``if``/``else`` chain does not use braced bodies for either all or none of its members, or has complex conditionals, deep nesting, etc. The examples below intend to provide some guidelines.

 Maintainability is harmed if the body of an ``if`` ends with a (directly or